ansible/ansible/docs/docsite/rst/windows_usage.rst

 Developing Windows Modules
 ``````````````````````````
-Because Ansible modules for Windows are written in Powershell, the development
+Because Ansible modules for Windows are written in PowerShell, the development
 guides differ from the usual practice.
 Please see
 :doc:`dev_guide/developing_modules_general_windows` for more information about
 this topic.